Kicksecure/debug-misc/README.md

 sudo apt-get update
 ```

 5\.
-Install `grub-output-verbose`.
+Install `debug-misc`.

 ```
-sudo apt-get install grub-output-verbose
+sudo apt-get install debug-misc
 ```

 ## How to Build deb Package ##

-Replace `apparmor-profile-torbrowser` with the actual name of this package with `grub-output-verbose` and see [instructions](https://www.whonix.org/wiki/Dev/Build_Documentation/apparmor-profile-torbrowser).
+Replace `apparmor-profile-torbrowser` with the actual name of this package with `debug-misc` and see [instructions](https://www.whonix.org/wiki/Dev/Build_Documentation/apparmor-profile-torbrowser).

 ## Contact ##